getodk/central/.github/ISSUE_TEMPLATE/patch_release.md

 assignees: ''
 ---

 Complete the steps below to release a patch version of ODK Central.
+For a major release, use the **Release** issue template instead.

 > **Legend**
 > - 🔎 Requires the second person (reviewer)